kubernetes/examples/staging/cluster-dns/README.md

 ### tl; dr;

 For those of you who are impatient, here is the summary of the commands we ran in this tutorial.
-Remember to set first `$CLUSTER_NAME` and `$USER_NAME` to the values found in `~/.kube/config`.
+Remember the values of `$CLUSTER_NAME` and `$USER_NAME` are based on current context found in `~/.kube/config`.

 ```sh
 # create dev and prod namespaces